 Standard online credit card processing fees

-- Gateway fee: As mentioned above, your gateway is provided by your credit card processor, and encrypts credit card information to protect this data from being breached.
-To account for this service, expect to pay around $20/month for a normal gateway fee.
+- Gateway fee: Your gateway is provided by your credit card processor and encrypts credit card information to protect the data from being breached.
+Expect to pay around $20/month for a normal gateway fee.

 - Transaction fees: These small fees are attributed to each transaction you process, and are separated into two categories:

-- Transaction fee per transaction: A tongue twister, yes, but this fee occurs with each payment that’s processed, costing you $0.25-$0.35 each.
+- Transaction fee per transaction: This fee occurs with each payment that’s processed, costing you $0.25-$0.35 each.

 - Statement fee: Just like your personal credit card bill, your processor needs to list out all of the transactions for you to review each month.
-This document results in a statement fee (also known as a monthly service or processing fee), which typically runs around $10-$15 per month.
+This results in a statement fee (also known as a monthly service or processing fee), which typically runs around $10-$15 per month.

 Ancillary online credit card processing fees